San Diego Is Becoming Southern California’s Coolest City — And It Has Mexico to Thank

 Logan Avenue is great for strolling and browsing.
 I enjoyed Beat Box Records, a no-frills vinyl outpost specializing in rare soul and funk, and Simón Limón, a shop that showcases housewares, jewelry, and crafts made by local artists.

 Art and Culture

 Chicano Park, in Barrio Logan, is a living monument to the city’s Mexican-American heritage.
 Located under a highway overpass, it contains one of the largest collections of outdoor murals in the country.
 Around the corner, BasileIE, a gallery in a former grocery, focuses on emerging artists.
-The Museum of Contemporary Art San Diego, in the city’s downtown, emphasizes exhibitions that bridge the U.S.-Mexico divide.

 There’s no shortage of natural beauty in San Diego, from the white sands of Coronado Beach to Mission Bay’s pristine cove.
 But my top choice is Torrey Pines State Natural Reserve, where a hike along the sandstone cliffs above La Jolla offers superb views of the Pacific.